 Do you know what one of the most unpleasant experiences is?
-Waking up in the morning, taking a shower, and discovering a bump in your neck which doesn’t budge.
+Waking up in the morning, taking a shower, and discovering a lump in your neck that doesn’t budge.
 Of course, your mind immediately jumps at the worst possible scenario.
 However, in most cases, these small, hanging bumps are nothing more than skin tags.

 I’m sure that you’ve already seen a skin tag even if you don’t know its name.
 In fact, most people have them or will have them at some point in their lives, so don’t fret so much if you’ve suddenly joined the club.
 The good news is that they are completely harmless and turn malignant in extremely rare cases.